greenspace scotland engages and empowers young people through the Young Placechangers programme.

 Young Placechangers puts young people in the lead role – bringing together the wider community to look at local spaces and plan improvements.
 The Young Placechangers programme has used a co-production approach to develop and pilot a training and support programme enabling young people to transform both the place they live, their relationship to it and the wider community.

-Our current programmes are supported by the National Lottery Heritage Fund, the Scottish Government and The Gannochy Trust.
+Our current programmes are supported by the National Lottery Heritage Fund, the Scottish Government, The Gannochy Trust and the OVO Foundation.

 Find out more about some of our previous projects with young people and young placechangers.